Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 ## {{site.TITLE_IMPL_APISEC_X-DOMAIN-ACCESS}}

 1. Cross-domain requests MUST be performed using secure mechanisms such as Cross-Origin Resource Sharing (CORS) and a restrictive policy (e.g. restricted so certain hosts or domains or with credential submission deactivated).
-2. The origin header of cross-domain requests MUST be authorized on the server-side.
+2. The origin header of cross-domain requests MUST be authorized on the server side.

 ## {{site.TITLE_IMPL_APISEC_WEBSOCKETS}}